-VII.
-WRITTEN EVALUATION REPORTS (including Related Service Reports)
+V. WRITTEN EVALUATION REPORTS (including Related Service Reports)

 - (c) Except as otherwise provided in this section, a written report of a full individual and initial evaluation of a student must be completed as follows: - (1) not later than the 45th school day following the date on which the school district receives written consent for the evaluation from the student's parent, except that if a student has been absent from school during that period on three or more school days, that period must be extended by a number of school days equal to the number of school days during that period on which the student has been absent; or - (2) for students under five years of age by September 1 of the school year and not enrolled in public school and for students enrolled in a private or home school setting, not later than the 45th school day following the date on which the school district receives written consent for the evaluation from the student's parent.

 For TAC §89.1011 in its entirety, see I. EVALUATION - in this Section 2.

-A written evaluation report for any disability or eligibility for related services will include all of the requirements in §89.1011 (c) and §300.311 (a - b) and documented on the district forms.
+A written evaluation report for any disability or eligibility for related services will include all of the requirements in $\S 89.1011$ (c) and $\S 300.311$ (a - b) and documented on the district forms.
 In addition, specific requirements for each specific disability category found in Section 3-Disability Criteria will also be documented in the written evaluation report.
+Evaluation reports will be signed by all the professionals required in the evaluation process.

 Assessment protocols will be filed in a separate folder alongside the student eligibility folder and will not be filed with the written evaluation report.
-Label with student name and "Protocols".
+Label each protocol with student name and place in eligibility folder that is specified for the archived protocols.
 Parents or adult students have access to educational records including a review of test protocols.
-Please contact the school's Educational Diagnostician or the Director of Special Education in writing in order to review test protocols.
+Request to review the protocols must be made in writing and provided to the school's evaluation staff (e.g. Licensed Specialist in School Psychology, Speech Language Pathologist, Educational Diagnostician, etc.), Principal or the Director of Special Education.
 Arrangements will be made to have the appropriate professional review the protocol with the parent or adult student.
+District will maintain signed Written Evaluation Reports, REED documentation, and Assessment protocols.